Third grade teacher Mary Morris from Strawberry Plains, Tennessee, really wants a snow day — “or two or maybe 23.”

 He went to get the broom and found that mice had eaten the straw end of the broom.

+Just then the doorbell rang, and irritable Santa trudged to the door.
+He opened the Door, and there was a little angel with a great big Christmas tree.
 The angel said, very cheerfully, “Merry Christmas, Santa.
 Isn’t it a lovely day?
 I have a beautiful tree for you.
 Where would you like me to stick it?”

 And so began the tradition of the little angel on top of the Christmas tree.